Powell scores 25 as Raptors beat Bucks 118-93 in Game 5 - News 12 Now

 TIP-INS

-Bucks: Middleton started despite suffering from an illness. … Milwaukee missed five of seven free-throw attempts in the first half.
-They finished 15 for 26 … The Bucks didn’t have any second-chance points.
+Bucks: Middleton started despite suffering from an illness.
+He scored eight points … Milwaukee missed five of seven free-throw attempts in the first half.
+They finished 15 for 26 … The Bucks didn’t have any second-chance points. … Antetokounmpo had nine rebounds.